aajanki/finnish-pos-accuracy/README.md

 Improvements seem to require exponentially more computation.
 Halving the error rate from 14% (Voikko) to 7% (FinnPos/Turku neural parser) increases the computational effort more than 1000-fold!
+All algorihtms are tested on CPU (4-core Intel Core Skylake i5).
+Turku neural parser and StanfordNLP can be run on a GPU which most likely improves their performance, but I haven't tested that.

 ### Part-of-speech tagging